Simply Irresistible (song)

-"Simply Irresistible" is a song by English rock singer Robert Palmer, released as the lead single from his ninth studio album, Heavy Nova in May 1988.
+"Simply Irresistible" is a song by English rock singer Robert Palmer, released as the lead single from his ninth studio album, Heavy Nova, in May 1988.
 The song reached No. 2 on the US Billboard Hot 100 chart and topped the Billboard Album Rock Tracks chart for three weeks.
 It earned Palmer his second Grammy Award the following year, and the song was nominated for the Brit Award for Best British Single.
 Cash Box called the song a "hard charging power-guitar fueled rocker".

 Music video

-The music video was directed by British fashion photographer Terence Donovan and shows Palmer surrounded by numerous women, all with the same heavy makeup and sweptback hair style.
+The music video for "Simply Irresistible" was directed by English fashion photographer Terence Donovan and shows Palmer surrounded by numerous women, all with the same heavy makeup and sweptback hair style.
 The video features women that Palmer met while visiting the Kentucky Derby (Karen Aubrey McElfresh, Kim Jones, Cheryl Day and Betty-Jo Cox).
+According to VH1's Pop-Up Video, the clip closes out the trilogy that began with his 1985 clips for "Addicted to Love" and "I Didn't Mean to Turn You On", showing the girls in swimsuits for the final touch.

+An alternate take of the music video was edited for a Pepsi commercial.